rapidsai/cuml/wiki/cpp/DEVELOPER_GUIDE.md

 ## Performance
 1. In performance critical sections of the code, favor `cudaDeviceGetAttribute` over `cudaDeviceGetProperties`.
 See corresponding CUDA devblog [here](https://devblogs.nvidia.com/cuda-pro-tip-the-fast-way-to-query-device-properties/) to know more.
 2. If an algo requires you to launch GPU work in multiple cuda streams, do not create multiple `cumlHandle` objects, one for each such work stream.
-Instead, expose a `n_streams` parameter in that algo's cuML C++ interface and then rely on `cumlHandle_impl::getInternalStream()` to pick up the right cuda stream.
+Instead, expose a `n_streams` parameter in that algo's cuML C++ interface and then rely on `raft::handle_t::get_internal_stream()` to pick up the right cuda stream.
 Refer to the section on [CUDA Resources](#cuda-resources) and the section on [Threading](#TBD) for more details.
-TIP: use `cumlHandle_impl::getNumInternalStreams()` to know how many such streams are available at your disposal.
+TIP: use `raft::handle_t::get_num_internal_streams` to know how many such streams are available at your disposal.

 ## Threading Model

-With the exception of the cumlHandle, cuML algorithms should maintain thread-safety and are, in general, assumed to be single threaded.
-This means they should be able to be called from multiple host threads so long as different instances of `cumlHandle` are used.
+With the exception of the raft::handle_t, cuML algorithms should maintain thread-safety and are, in general, assumed to be single threaded.
+This means they should be able to be called from multiple host threads so long as different instances of `raft::handle_t` are used.

 Exceptions are made for algorithms that can take advantage of multiple CUDA streams within multiple host threads in order to oversubscribe or increase occupancy on a single GPU.
 In these cases, the use of multiple host